 Participation in the Whole RV Camping Experience: Setting Up

 Wheelchair-friendly RVs allow campers to experience the RV lifestyle as much as possible.
-That includes the setup and breakdown of camp.
+That includes the setup and breakdown of the camp.
 Once your DROPLET Trailer is parked, almost anyone with fine motor skills in their hands can unhitch/hitch the teardrop camper to the tow vehicle: That includes mobility challenged RVing participants.

 Once you position the trailer, place the wheel chock in front of the wheels.
-Lower the tongue jack with its single wheel in place, unhook the safety chains and ball hitch lock.
+Lower the tongue jack with its single wheel in place, unhook the safety chains, and ball hitch lock.
 Use the tongue jack crank to lift the micro camper off the hitch.
 When your tow vehicle is clear, leveling devices like bubble level stickers can be your guide as you lower the coach to a level position.
 Finally, use a dowel or your reaching device to set the tongue jack brake to keep it in place.

 Keep your traveling companion with you for safety’s sake and as a witness for this independent accomplishment.
 You may want to keep the gloating to a minimum; you have a whole trip of opportunities – pace yourself.